Effective as of November 1, 2016

 - to allow a merger, acquisition, or sale of all or a portion of our assets;

-- to respond to legal process (e.g. a court order or subpoena), if we believe in good faith that it is necessary to do so; to comply with requirements of mandatory applicable law; to protect the safety of any person; to protect the rights and property of Spotify, including to enforce the Terms and Conditions of Use and Mobile Terms; and to address fraud, security or technical issues;
+- to respond to legal process (e.g., a court order or subpoena), if we believe in good faith that it is necessary to do so; to comply with requirements of mandatory applicable law; to protect the safety of any person; to protect the rights and property of Spotify, including to enforce the Terms and Conditions of Use and any other terms that you have agreed to; and to address fraud, security, or technical issues;

-Through your settings, you can choose which communications you receive from us, manage your public information, and set your sharing preferences.
-However, please note that it may not be possible to make certain information private on the Service, including your name and/or username, profile picture, and other basic information, such as your following relationships.
-Such information and other information which are set to “public” in your settings, such as playlists, may be used, re-shared or linked to by others on the Service or others across the web, so please use Spotify carefully and manage your account settings regularly.
-Remember that if you make profile content private, others who already subscribe to or otherwise have the details of such content may still have access to it.
-Also keep in mind that playlists and other content added to your profile may include personal information, such as username, which could enable other persons to find you in the Spotify Service or other services.
+Information that is publicly available, such as playlists, may be used, re-shared, or linked to by others on the Service or across the web, so please use Spotify carefully and be mindful of your settings.
+Remember that even if you remove a playlist or make a playlist private, others who already subscribe to it or who otherwise have access to it (e.g., via a link) may still have access to it.
+Also keep in mind that playlists and other information added to your profile may include personal information, such as username, which could enable other persons to find you within the Spotify Service or other services.

 We are committed to protecting our users’ information.
-Your password protects your user account, so you should use a unique and strong password, limit access to your computer and browser, and sign off after having used the Spotify Service.
-While we take reasonable data protection precautions, no security measures are completely secure, and we do not guarantee the security of user information at any time.
+Your password protects your user account, so you should use a unique and strong password, limit access to your computer and browser, and log out after having used the Spotify Service.
+While we take data protection precautions, no security measures are completely secure, and we do not guarantee the security of user information.

 A cookie is a small text file that is placed on your computer, mobile phone, or other device when you visit a website.
 The cookie will help website providers to recognise your device the next time you visit their website.
-There are other similar technologies such as pixel tags, web bugs, web storage and other similar files and technologies that can also do the same thing as cookies.
-Spotify uses the term "cookies" in this policy to refer to cookies and all such similar technologies that collect information in this way.
+There are other similar technologies such as pixel tags (transparent graphic images placed on a web page or in an email, which indicate that a page or email has been viewed), web bugs (similar to pixel tags), and web storage, which are used in desktop software or mobile devices.

 |Essential Operational||These cookies are necessary to allow us to operate the Spotify Service as you have requested.
 For example, they let us recognise what type of subscriber you are and then provide you with services accordingly.|

-Please note that if you choose to block cookies, this may impair or prevent due functioning of the Spotify Service.
+Please note that if you choose to block cookies, doing so may impair the Spotify Service or prevent certain elements of it from functioning.